hhcho/hyplinear/README.md

 # hyplinear

-This repository contains a MATLAB implementation of linear support vector machines (SVM) for data points thatin hyperbolic space.
+This repository contains a MATLAB implementation of linear support vector machines (SVM) for data points in hyperbolic space.
 The manuscript describing this method is currently under review.
 Preprint is available here: [https://arxiv.org/abs/1806.00437](https://arxiv.org/abs/1806.00437).

 ##### Dependencies
 - MATLAB (version R2017b)